Music of the Marvel Cinematic Universe: "Agatha All Along"

 The episode "Breaking the Fourth Wall" of WandaVision features an original theme song written by Kristen-Anderson Lopez and Robert Lopez.
 The song is similar to the theme song for The Munsters and "The Addams Family Theme" from The Addams Family.
-The couple was drawn to the past monster-centric series' music in order to give Agatha's theme song a "witchy, ghoulish feeling" with "a little bit of an Oompa-Loompa tenor feel to it too".
+The couple was drawn to the past monster-centric series' music to give Agatha's theme song a "witchy, ghoulish feeling" with "a little bit of an Oompa-Loompa tenor feel to it too".
 Hahn is the lead singer on the theme, with Lopez singing backup along with the other male backup singers from previous theme songs.

 Other television series

 "Bulletproof Love"

 The first season of Luke Cage sees Method Man make a guest appearance in the episode "Soliloquy of Chaos", in which he witnesses the heroics of the title character.
 The artist then goes on to make an original rap song in the episode titled "Bulletproof Love", which he performs himself.
 The actual track was arranged by the series' composers, Adrian Younge and Ali Shaheed Muhammad, for Method Man, and includes much of the socio-political commentary that showrunner Cheo Hodari Coker wished to convey throughout the series.
-It is accompanied in the episode by a montage of "black men walking the streets in Cage’s signature 'bulletproof' hoodie".
+It is accompanied in the episode by a montage of "black men walking the streets in Cage's signature 'bulletproof' hoodie".